google/earthengine-catalog/docs/adding_datasets.md

 using the versioning approach [similar to this one](https://github.com/google/earthengine-catalog/tree/main/catalog/UMD): put a version map into a file named `dataset.libsonnet`, then use this map in every jsonnet file.
-Mark all but the most recent versions with `deprecated: true`.
+Mark all but the most recent versions with `"gee_status":
+"deprecated"`.

 1. Don't create new single-use keywords.
 If you feel a new keyword would make sense, propose other existing datasets where it should also be added.